A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Model Fitting and Validation Methodology

 \subsection{Mechanical testing}

 All mechanical tests, including compression, tension, and pure shear, were performed at ambient room temperature under displacement control using a single-column universal testing machine (Frame 240, TestResources, Inc., Shakopee, MN).
 A 1.1 kN load cell was used to record force data.
-All tests were conducted at a quasi-static engineering strain rate of \(0.01\,\text{s}^{-1}\) using appropriate fixtures for each test configuration, as illustrated in Fig. \ref{Exp_setup}.
+All tests were conducted at a fixed engineering strain rate of \(0.01\,\text{s}^{-1}\), corresponding to a quasi-static loading regime \cite{yin2024rate, kwon2010compressive}, using appropriate fixtures for each test configuration, as illustrated in Fig.~\ref{Exp_setup}.
 For each gel concentration, four tests were conducted to ensure reproducibility.
 The specific configurations corresponding to each deformation mode are described below.